 Financial Aid Appeal Procedure

 Students may appeal their suspension of financial aid if the student were unable to meet SAP requirements as a direct result of undue hardship or special circumstances, as stated in the federal regulations.
 Situations such as the death of a student’s relative, personal injury or illness sustained by the student, or other unusual circumstances may prevent a student from achieving SAP.
 As a result, students have the right to appeal their financial aid suspension by completing the SAP Appeal Form.
-The appeal will be reviewed by a committee and, if approved, the student will be notified in writing and granted an additional probationary period of 12 semester hours (attempted hours) in which they will receive financial aid and reestablish eligibility under SAP.
+The appeal will be reviewed by a committee and, if approved, the student will be notified in writing and granted an additional probationary period of one term in which they will receive financial aid and reestablish eligibility under SAP.

 Reestablishing Financial Aid Eligibility